jackysp/blog/content/posts/postgresql-practices.md

+---
+title: How to Practice Using SQL
+date: 2014-06-05
+---

 The text provided is a detailed set of instructions and queries for practicing SQL using PostgreSQL 9.4 BETA 2, focusing on creating and querying tables related to students, courses, scores, and teachers.
 Here's a summary:

-### Title and Date
-- **Title:** How to Practice Using SQL
-- **Date:** June 5, 2014

 ### Database Structure
 The database consists of four tables: